ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

    built-in variable.

 ``expression``
-   This can be "series int/float/bool/color" variable, expression, function call or tuple.
+   This can be a "series int/float/bool/color" variable, expression, function call or tuple.
    It is the value that must be calculated in `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__'s context and returned to the script.
    For more details, see the :ref:`Information requested <PageOtherTimeframesAndData_InformationRequested>` section later in this page.